alex129/la-mafia-game/memory-bank/activeContext.md

 - Application layer with concrete use cases implemented
 - All API endpoints refactored to use application use cases
 - Removed all code comments as requested
+- Created comprehensive project documentation (DOCUMENTACION_LA_MAFIA.txt) explaining what La Mafia is, how it works, and the platform's benefits

 ## Active Decisions